bonfire-networks/bonfire-app/docs/DEPLOY.md

 # Backend Configuration and Deployment

-# WARNING: Bonfire is still under heavy development and is not ready to be deployed or used other than for development and testing purposes.
+### WARNING: Bonfire is still under development and deploying is only recommended for development and testing purposes.

 _These instructions are for setting up Bonfire in production.
 If you want to run the backend in development, please refer to our [Developer Guide](./HACKING.md)!_